-More than 50% of homes in the US today have a garbage disposal.
+More than 50% of homes in the US today have garbage disposal.
 But it was anything but an overnight success.
-For a long time there was official resistance to disposals from municipalities worried they would clog sewer systems with food waste.
+For a long time, there was official resistance to disposals from municipalities worried they would clog sewer systems with food waste.
 (New York City, for instance, didn’t lift its prohibition on disposals until 1997.)
 Thankfully, skepticism regarding garbage disposals is largely a thing of the past and almost anyone that wants one today can have one.

-Top 5 Best Garbage Disposal Comparison Chart
+Top 5 Best Garbage Disposal Brands Comparison Chart

 Garbage disposals have changed the way we cook, the way we clean up and made our homes sweeter smelling, more hygienic and less likely to attract pests.
 But there are scores of disposals on the market today and not all are created equal.
 As such, choosing the right one for your home can be something of a challenge.
 To help you sort through the clutter we’ve selected what we believe to be the 5 best garbage disposals on the market today.
 Here they are.

-List Of Top 5 Garbage Disposal Reviews
+Let’ Look At Top 5 Best Rated Garbage Disposal

 - Quiet performance with SoundSeal Technology.